clvrmktg/clvr/content/accessibility-statement/_index.md

 **Last Updated**: {{<date>}}

-At Clever Marketing, Ltd. (“Clever”), we are committed to making our website accessible to everyone, including people with disabilities.
+At Clever Marketing, Ltd. ("Clever"), we are committed to making our website accessible to everyone, including people with disabilities.
 We want all visitors to be able to access the information and services we provide without barriers.

 ## Our Commitment